Expertise

 Web Layout Approach

 BIRT’s emphasis on dynamic web layouts, as opposed to emphasizing printed reports, make BIRT a good fit when reports are to be viewed primarily over the web.
-For reports that need to be printed [KM5]and have beautiful formatting with precise placement of each report element on the page, BIRT is likely not a good a choice; a report designer with a “pixel positioining” approach to report layout, such as Jaspersoft or Pentaho will likely be much better.
+Over time, BIRT has added features and controls that allow for better control of the report layout, allowing developers to achieve pixel perfect like detail.
+For reports that need to be printed with precise placement of each report element on the page, a report designer with a “pixel positioining” approach to report layout, such as Jaspersoft or Pentaho will likely be much better.
 The “pixel positioning” approach lets you precisely place each control on the page and the report size is geared toward printed sheets of paper.

 Usability of the Designer